sstadi1357/first-last-races-bot/README.md

 First Last Races bot that has all the functionality of First/Last Races.
 Most code is commented so you will understand.
 If you don't, ask AI to explain it to you.

 ## Installation
-- This bot is private and only works for the First Last Races Server.
+1. This bot is private and only works for the First Last Races Server, currently.
 2. Install the required dependencies:
     ```bash
     npm init -y